XCSoar/XCSoar/XCSoarV4-README.txt

   confusion
 - AutoMcready improvements, fix for overshoot hunting
 - "Reset infobox defaults" button from Settings->Load Profile
+- Moved handling of bug degradation to sink model to make it consistent everywhere.
+- Optimised display of titles in infoboxes to prevent over-use of gettext
+- Added units display to AAT settings to avoid confusion

 Changes from 4.21 to 4.22